-Cybercriminals are becoming more sophisticated, changing what they target, how they affect organizations and their methods of attack for different security systems.
+Cybercriminals are becoming more sophisticated, changing what they target, how they affect organizations, and their methods of attack on different security systems.

 According to the Ninth Annual Cost of Cybercrime Study from Accenture and the Ponemon Institute, the average cost of cybercrime for an organization has increased by $1.4 million over the last year to $13.0 million and the average number of data breaches rose by 11 percent to 145.
 Information risk management has never been more important.

 Data breaches can involve financial information like credit card numbers or bank account details, protected health information (PHI), personally identifiable information (PII), trade secrets, intellectual property, and other targets of industrial espionage.
 Other terms for data breaches include unintentional information disclosure, data leak, cloud leak, information leakage, or a data spill.

 Other factors driving the growth in cybercrime include:

 - The ability of cybercriminals to attack targets outside their jurisdiction makes policing extremely difficult